ddnet/ddnet/README.md

 ### Taters custom ddnet client with some small modifications

+# Installation:

+Download the exe from https://github.com/sjrc6/ddnet/releases/, or build it using the build instuctions from the main repository.

 # Features:
 ### **Display frozen tees in your team on your HUD**